 Sidney Crosby -- and it's not even close right now -- is the Hart Trophy leader for the first half of the NHL season.

 There's a tendency to look beyond the obvious answer to a question sometimes in an effort to be edgy, or different, or drum up debate among fans.
-But when it comes to deciding which player has been the most valuable to his team up until this moment, it's unquestionably been the Pittsburgh Penguins star.
+But when it comes to deciding which player has been the most valuable to his team up until this moment, it's unquestionably been Crosby.

-Let's start with the obvious: His statistics haven't been seen in the NHL in 20 years.
+et's start with the obvious: his statistics that haven't been seen in the NHL in 20 years.

 The Hart Trophy shouldn't be awarded each season to the player who finishes with the most points, as tends to be the case.
-Crosby's jaw-dropping totals, however, are a big reason the Penguins are on top of the Atlantic Division instead of fighting for a Stanley Cup Playoff spot.
+Crosby's jaw-dropping totals, however, are a big reason why the Penguins are on top of the Atlantic Division instead of fighting for a playoff spot.

 Sometimes Crosby benefits from having Evgeni Malkin and James Neal on a different line, because there are times when the opposition will throw its best checking line and top defense pairing against them instead.
 It's a small sample size, sure, but in the five games Malkin has missed with an injury this season, Crosby has three goals and 11 assists.